 The Ruby was a simple pistol, and was relatively easy to use and maintain.
-Most versions were chambered in .32 ACP, with a nine-round magazine, a slide stop that doubled as a safety, and a concealed hammer (given that it was intended to be drawn from a holster without snagging on the user's clothes).
+Most versions were chambered in .32 ACP, with a nine-round magazine (rather high capacity by 1915 standards), a slide stop that doubled as a safety, and a concealed hammer (given that it was intended to be drawn from a holster without snagging on the user's clothes).
 As mentioned, the large number of manufacturers of varying quality meant that not all guns could exchange parts, including magazines; the French mandated that all magazines be marked to identify the manufacturer and compatibility.

 After the war ended, the Ruby saw plenty of use on the private sector and in government hands due to its sheer availability as military surplus.
 Production of the original Gabilondo Ruby stopped in 1919, but the other Eibar pistols continued until midway through the Great Depression, ending up exported to various combatants of World War Two, including the French Resistance, the Nazi-affiliated Vichy regime, Finland, Poland, and even Imperial Japan (as Japanese commissioned officers privately purchased their side-arms).

 - Appears as a French sidearm in Verdun.